CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Related work

 (iii) \textit{Noise-based} causal discovery methods exploit the fact that in a correctly specified SCM, the noise term is statistically independent of its inputs only in the true causal direction.
 For example, LiNGAM \cite{shimizu2006linear} and its temporal extension VARLiNGAM \cite{hyvarinen2010estimation} assume a linear model with non‑Gaussian noise and recover a unique DAG and lagged links by analysis the residuals, while additive noise models (ANMs) (e.g., \cite{hoyer2008nonlinear}) generalize this to nonlinear relations by choosing the direction where residuals remain independent of their input.
+The recent Repetitive Causal Discovery (RCD) algorithm \cite{maeda2020rcd} extends the LiNGAM family by incorporating constrained functional causal models with regularization, enabling more robust identification in high-dimensional or noisy settings.

 (iv) \textit{Score-based} learning algorithms infer causal relationships between variables by evaluating and ranking potential causal graphs based on a score function such as least-squares error.
 For instance, DYNOTEARS \cite{pamfil2020dynotears} adopts a score-based SVAR formulation with a penalized least‑squares loss and a differentiable acyclicity constraint to jointly recover instantaneous and lagged weights.